stan-dev/loo/benchmark/README.md

 - **`baseline`** — a pre-`mirai` version (the old `mclapply`/`parLapply`
   backend), e.g. the released version from CRAN.
-- **`new`** — the current working tree (the `mirai` + `mori` backend, including the persistent session pool controlled by `options(loo.daemons = k)` / `LOO_DAEMONS`).
+- **`new`** — the current working tree (the `mirai` + `mori` backend, including user-managed `mirai::daemons()` session pools).

 The same user-facing calls (`psis()`, `loo()`) are timed for every version; only the internal parallel backend differs.
-For the `new` version we additionally time a **persist** mode that opts in to the persistent session pool, so we can separate per-call daemon spawn/teardown overhead from the steady-state cost.
+For the `new` version we additionally time a **persist** mode that starts `mirai::daemons()` once and reuses the pool across timed iterations, so we can separate per-call daemon spawn/teardown overhead from the steady-state cost.

 ## Files